 When you’re sick and you need help, you head off to a quick care office or even the hospital.
 Before you get to see your doctor, chances are you meet with an often overlooked, but essential part of personal medical care, the medical assistant.

 While medical assistants are vital and in high demand, not many people really understand who a medical assistant is or the skills needed to be one.
-Check out our video highlighting the role of medical assistants, and then look through these quick questions about what a medical assistant is and their role in healthcare.
+Check out these quick questions about what a medical assistant is and their role in healthcare.

 What are the responsibilities of a medical assistant?